Csir003/text01/README.md

 # text01
-Using github the first teme.
+Using github the first time.